lucprincen/lucidian-tides/Sessions/7 - Restless Remains.md

 The crew discuss investigating the crevasse for a short moment and they all decide to go as [[Rayna Khatri|Rayna]] casts spells to form air bubbles around the crew that can't breathe under water, and transforms into a crab herself, latching onto [[T'hau]]'s shoulder.

-Investigating the merfolk, we find they have a burn mark on the inside of their wrists, an almost elven symbol.
-Mal recognises this symbol as Karakalan for thieves and outcasts, indicating that these merfolk we making a living out of conning people.
+Investigating the merfolk, we find they have a burn mark on the inside of their wrists, an almost elven symbol. [[Mallory Calder|Mal]] recognises this symbol as Karakalan for thieves and outcasts, indicating that these merfolk we making a living out of conning people.

 We dive down into the gorge, and it goes down for a long while, around 1500ft.
-Feel pressure building up as we dive down.
-Completely dark.
-Scratchings all over the side of the walls, looking similar to the earlier symbol, looking like some kind of words.
-None of us recognise the language.
+We feel the pressure of the water building up on us as we dive down.
+It's completely dark in the gorge, and a few spells are cast to light up the place.
+We see markings similar to the symbol all over the side of the walls.
+The markings look like words, but none of us recognise the language.

-Rayna notices a faintly glowing green symbol and asks T'hau to go there.
-As I lay my hand on the symbol, I can hear a faintly whispering voice telling to "Bend the knee, pearl.
-The god Ogrorlo, the shield and our protector, rests here"
+[[Rayna Khatri|Rayna]] notices a faintly glowing green symbol in the rocks and points it out to [[T'hau]].
+They lay their hand on the symbol, and they hear a faint whisper in their mind, saying "Bend the knee, pearl.
+The god Ogrorlo, the shield and our protector, rests here".
+They relay what they heard to the others.

-Hieroglyphics carved into the side of a stone chest at the bottom.
+Another grave can be found at the bottom of the gorge, with a stone chest next to it.
+Near the grave, more markings can be found, depicting a large underwater city of citadel, with a lot of aboleth swimming around.
+This makes [[T'hau]] think that Ogrorlo doesn't seem the one that enslaved them, if there's an aboleth civilisation and this aboleth died a long time ago.

-T'hau opens the chest and finds white pearls, larger pink pearls, single large black pearl.
-Trident.
-Figurine of coral.
+T'hau opens the chest and finds numerous white pearls, larger pink pearls, and a singular large black pearl.
+There's also a well made trident and a figurine of a hammerhead shark made of coral contained within.

-Doloris picks up the black pearl, swims up to the symbol T'hau touched, and gets a vision of a city of aboleths.
-Two creatures with rows of red eyes swim up to Doloris' vision and she pulls back as her heads starts hurting.
-Doloris relays this to all of us.
-Doesn't fully ring a bell with T'hau.
+[[Doloris]] remembers the mentioning of "pearl" in what [[T'hau]] just heard, and picks up the black pearl.
+She swims up to the symbol T'hau touched, and touches it with the black pearl in her hand.
+She gets a different vision, and sees a city filled with aboleth.
+Two creatures with rows of red eyes swim up to Doloris' vision, suddenly pulling back out as she feels her head starts hurting immensely.
+Doloris relays what she saw to the others.
+The description feels faintly familiar to [[T'hau]], but it feels like large portions of their memory are missing to truly connect the dots, although the "Remnant of Salar" sentence comes to mind again.

-Trident is made of adamantium, +1 trident.
-Pearls are worth 2000gp.
-Mal finds that the figurine is a figurine of wondrous power, containing a hunter shark that can be summoned from it.
+The crew take the pearls, figure and trident back up to the sloop and sail back to [[Nicodranas]] as the sun sets of the sea.
+On they way back, they take the time to investigate the items they found and learn the trident is made of adamantine.
+The collection of pearls are worth about 2000gp in total. [[Mallory Calder|Mal]] finds that coral figurine is a figurine of wondrous power, which can be used to summon a hunter shark every few days.